proceduretech/frappe-cookiecutter/README.md

 ### Set the configs

 We need to tell bench to use the right containers instead of localhost.
-Run the following commands inside the container (Using the same redis instance for cache, queue and socketio in development mode):
+Run the following commands inside the container (Use the same redis instance for cache, queue and socketio in development mode):

 ```shell
 bench set-config -g db_host mariadb